Design Yelp (Nearby Friends Service)

 Yelp design database schema

 Each dataset given above must be stored and indexed (places, reviews, etc.).
-Users want to see results in real-time while searching for local places; therefore, the indexing must be read-efficient to query this enormous database.
-We don’t need to worry about frequent data updates because the position of a place doesn’t change too often.
+Users want to see results in real time while searching for local places.
+So the indexing must be read-efficient to query this enormous database.
+We don’t need to worry about data updates because the position of a place doesn’t change too often.
 In contrast, if we want to construct a service where items, such as people or cabs, change their location regularly, we might develop a radically different design.

 Simple SQL based storage